-3. SYSTEM ASSUMPTIONS AND ADVER-SARY MODEL
+3 ASSUMPTIONS AND ATTACK MODEL

 The location distinction system consists of a transmitter and a receiver.
 Both are equipped with radio interfaces that can transmit and receive wireless signals.
 The receiver aims to verify whether or not the transmitter has changed location.
 Towards this goal, the receiver estimates the channel impulse response from a wireless signal received from the transmitter, and then compares it with the previous estimation results to generate a decision.
-To constantly enforce the location distinction, the receiver periodically sends an inquiry to the transmitter, and the transmitter responds the inquiry by sending wireless signals back to the receiver.
+To constantly enforce the location distinction, the receiver periodically sends an inquiry to the transmitter, and the transmitter responds to the inquiry by sending wireless signals back to the receiver.

 We assume that the transmitter is malicious and aims to hide her location change or impersonate movements while she is actually static.
 To achieve this objective, the transmitter attempts to mislead the receiver through creating a virtual multipath channel, which can fool the receiver to estimate a fake wireless channel impulse response chosen by the transmitter.
 We assume that the malicious transmitter knows the training sequence used for the channel estimation.

-Note that in many commercial wireless communication systems, the channel estimation training sequences are made available to the public.
-For example, the training sequences in WiFi systems consist of short (64-bit) and long (128-bit) preambles specified in the 802.11 standard [14].
+We assume that the channel impulse response is stable in a short period of time (e.g., a packet duration), which is a common assumption for designing wireless communications.
 We further assume that the malicious transmitter knows the actual channel impulse response between herself and the receiver.
 This can be achieved by estimating the channel impulse response from the wireless signals (e.g., location distinction inquiries) emitted by the receiver.

-4. VIRTUAL MULTIPATH ATTACK
+4 VIRTUAL MULTIPATH ATTACK

 In this section, we describe how to create a virtual multipath channel to defeat location distinction algorithms.
 The attacker can launch two types of attacks.
 In a basic attack, the attacker can use any weights to craft a virtual multipath signal.
 This will fool the receiver to obtain random, incorrect estimates of the channel impulse response.
-In an advanced attack, with the knowledge of the real channel impulse response between herself and the receiver, the attacker is able to compute exact weights that make the receiver to estimate the chosen channel impulse responses specified by the attacker.
+In an advanced attack, with the knowledge of the real channel impulse response between herself and the receiver, the attacker is able to compute exact weights that make the receiver estimate the chosen channel impulse responses specified by the attacker.
 In the following discussion, we focus on the advanced attack due to the more misleading nature of such attacks.